Randell D. Voas Memorial Scholarship

-The winner of this year's 2012-13 Randell D. Voas Memorial Scholarship is Kayla Schroeck, daughter of Dale and Sandy Schroeck.
+The winner of the 2014 Randell D. Voas Memorial Scholarship is Briana Paulsen, daughter of Erik and Kelly Paulsen.

-During high school, Kayla maintained a high level of academic excellence, with a 3.98 GPA, all while giving back to EPHS and the Eden Prairie community.
+During high school, Briana maintained a high level of academic excellence, with a 3.98 GPA, all while giving back to EPHS and actively participating in sports and other community activities.

 Current & Past Winners